symfony/symfony-docs/testing/database.rst

 Functional Testing of A Doctrine Repository
 -------------------------------------------

-In :ref:`functional tests <functional-tests>` you'll make queries to the database using the actual Doctrine repositories, instead of mocking them.
+In :ref:`functional tests <functional-tests>` you will make queries to the database using the actual Doctrine repositories, instead of mocking them.
 To do so, get the entity manager via the service container as follows::